mechimavericks/KrisiConnect/Readme.md

 ### b.
 Computing Resources

 - **Challenge**: Training complex models like **YOLOv8** requires high computational resources, which can be limited on local machines.
-- **Solution**: We leveraged **Google Colab's** cloud GPU resources for efficient training, although managing training time and optimizing for GPU usage was a challenge due to limited session durations.
+- **Solution**: We leveraged **Google Colab** cloud GPU resources for efficient training, although managing training time and optimizing for GPU usage was  a challenge due to limited session durations.

 ### c.
 Model Accuracy and Fine-Tuning